Many employees never return to work after a workers' comp illness or injury, which can be costly and detrimental for both employee and employer.

 1. Communicate With Your Claims Adjuster

-When you have an injured employee out of work, stay in close touch with your adjuster so that you have information about what your injured worker is able to do, and when.
+When you have an employee out of work while recovering from a work-related illness or injury, stay in close touch with your adjuster so that you have information about what the worker is able to do, and when.
 Even if the employee is not able to return to their normal job, they may be able to work a modified schedule or do alternative tasks.
 Your adjuster will usually ask for a copy of the employee's job description so that they can discuss with the doctor which tasks the employee is able to do at different stages of recovery.
 As the employer, you need to be privy to those details.

 2. Focus on the Employee's Abilities